-Adaptogenic herbs simultaneously calm and energize.
+Adaptogenic herbs can alternately calm or energize.
 Their unique abilities help counteract stress and improve mood, mental clarity, and physical stamina.

 It’s no secret that stress can make you sick and profoundly impact your mental health and quality of life.

 It’s thought that stress plays a part in 90% of all illnesses.
 (1)